pbicskei/docker-unifi-api-client/README.md

 # Docker-Unifi-API-client

 For a little project I've been wanting a way to programmatically connect to my Unifi equipment.
-For example to automatically provision any hardware connected to my network and eventually automating as much as everything enabling me toward the ultimate goal.

-Plugging in a bare-metal ( or plastic) thing 🤖, and provision, configure and enable it to help me toward the next expansion.
+And after finding a easy to understand api the only huge task left was writing this thin wrapper in the form like a huge whale with a container on its back.

 But enough with the fuzzy story about why this container exists.
 Especially thinking that I'm considering myself mostly as a classic-modern, middle-aged junior in mostly any of these type of scripting and programming tasks.

+For example I'm trying learn while automating all provision of any hardware connected in my network and eventually automating as much as everything enabling me toward the ultimate goal.

+Plugging in a bare-metal ( or plastic) thing 🤖, and provision, configure and enable it to help me toward the next expansion.

-And I needed/wanted something which enabled me to communicate with my Unifi controller(s) in a programmatic way.
-Combining this with Ansible, scripts or any other easy available way to include Unifi networking into playbooks.
+And as I desperately needed something which enabled me to communicate with my Unifi controller(s) in a programmatic way.
+When combining this with Ansible or a shell script it's way more efficient then asking it to what to you want verbally.

-And credits where they belong; The first real section of the documentation is very nicely written by the people at [Art-of-Wifi](https://github.com/Art-of-WiFi).
+All credits though, belong to [Art-of-Wifi](https://github.com/Art-of-WiFi) who did all of the heavy lifting with this really cool php api.

 ## Requirements